Workforce Development Council

-Local /district workforce development committee are designed to increase the participation of the public in local and community based career and technical education (CTE) programs; to assist in maintaining high standards in all programs; and to provide greater cooperation between career and technical education in the private sector in:
+Local /district workforce development committees are designed to increase the participation of the public in local and community-based career and technical education (CTE) programs; to assist in maintaining high standards in all programs; and to provide greater cooperation between career and technical education in the private sector in:

 Workforce Development committees have three major roles:

-To Assist – The Workforce Development committee helps the instructor and /or administrator carry out specific activities.
-These activities could include judging competitive skills events, Career and Technical Student Organizations (CTSO’s), setting up a scholarship program, obtain media coverage for special events or other activities that expand and /or enhance the CTE program.
+To Assist – The Workforce Development Committee helps the instructor and /or administrator carry out specific activities.
+These activities could include judging competitive skills events, Career and Technical Student Organizations (CTSO’s), setting up a scholarship program, obtaining media coverage for special events, or other activities that expand and /or enhance the CTE program.

-To Support and Advocate – The Workforce Development committee promotes the career and technical education program throughout the community.
-Promotion and market could include talking to legislatures, speaking for career and technical education at board meetings, writing articles for local newspapers or arranging publicity with the assistance of the STEDY staff.
+To Support and Advocate – The Workforce Development Committee promotes the career and technical education program throughout the community.
+Promotion and marketing could include talking to legislatures, speaking for career and technical education at board meetings, writing articles for local newspapers, or arranging publicity with the assistance of the STEDY staff.